Particular/docs.particular.net/tutorials/monitoring-demo/index.md

 ![Service Pulse monitoring tab showing sample endpoints](servicepulse-monitoring-tab-sample-low-throughput.png)

-Explore the demo further by asking some questions:
+## Explore the demo further

+See how monitoring tools in ServicePulse help answer the following questions:

 - **[Which message types take the longest to process?](walkthrough-1.md)** - take a look at individual endpoint performance and decide where to optimize.